Srivathsan221/Phonepe-Pulse-Data-Analysis/README.md

 # PhonePe Pulse Data Visualization Project
 This project is about extracting,analysing and visualizing the data from phonepe pulse application with mysql database and streamlit gui framework.The Phonepe pulse Github repository contains a large amount of data related to various metrics and statistics.
-The goal is to extract this data and process it to obtain insights and information that can be visualized in a user-friendly manner.
+The goal is to extract this data and process it to obtain insights and information that can be visualized in a user-friendly manner (Data available from 2018 to 2022 only).

 # Steps:
 1. Extracted the data from the Phonepe pulse Github repository through scripting and clone it..